cedexis/radar-runner/Headless/README.md

 parameter in the test page URL with its value set to a comma-separated list of platform ids.

-For example, to instruct the client to always measure platform id 123, the test page URL would be:
+For example, to instruct the client to always measure platform id 123 and 456, the test page URL would be:

-<pre>http://radar.cedexis.com/1/&lt;customer id&gt;/radar.html?providers-set=123</pre>
+<pre>http://radar.cedexis.com/1/&lt;customer id&gt;/radar.html?providers-set=123,456</pre>

 The platform ids for your private providers can be found in the Portal on the Platforms page: https://portal.cedexis.com/ui/platforms.